boxabirds/agent-tools/docs/logbook.md

 ### Verification
 - All 59 tests still pass with `uv run pytest`
-- CLI works correctly with `uv run agent-tools`
+- CLI works correctly with `uv run mcp-code-parser`
 - No changes needed to actual code, only project configuration

 ## Session 5: Fixing MCP Server Tests (2025-06-22)